Carnap/Carnap-Documentation/doc/installation.md

 ### Database

-If the setting variable `SQLITE` is set to true (default), Carnap will be built including a lightweight database ([SQLite](https://www.sqlite.org/)).
+If the setting variable `SQLITE` in settings.yml is set to true (default), or if the environment variable SQLITE is set to true, Carnap will generate a lightweight database for storing its data, using ([SQLite](https://www.sqlite.org/)).

-> This maybe needs some more detail?
-Esp when is it
-> necessary/advisable to *not* use SQLite (eg how many users)?

-> If you run the server with `SQLITE=false` it will expect the `PG`
-> variables to be set and will not work if they aren't, I assume.
-> Does the server have to be re-built for using Postgres or is that
-> just a runtime setting?

-For production deployments, Carnap should have access to a PostgreSQL database.
+If SQLITE is set to false, Carnap will instead use a PostgreSQL database.
 Set the environment variable `SQLITE=false` and supply `PGUSER`, `PGPASS`, `PGHOST`, and if required, `PGPORT` and `PGDATABASE` for your postgresql database instance.

+Which database should you use?
+Sqlite is simpler to manage, and should be adequate for most installations with fewer than 500 users.
+For larger installations, PostgreSQL may be appropriate.[^1]

+[^1]: Why?
+PostgreSQL is preferred in industry, and may have some security advantages depending on your server configuration.
+Sqlite also doesn't have the same level of support for concurrent writes to the database as PostgreSQL, but Carnap retries database transations that fail becuase the database is busy, so this shouldn't generally cause any trouble in low-traffic scenarios.

 If you wish to use peer authentication via Unix socket on a locally hosted PostgreSQL database, set all of `PGUSER`, `PGPASS`, `PGHOST` and `PGPORT` to